David Benjamin Keldani: Islamic period

-Not much is known about David Benjamin life as a Muslim apart from his work as an author.
-He wrote Muhammad in the Bible - originally published in 1928 as a series of articles in the journal The Islamic Review.
+Not much is known about David Benjamin's life as a Muslim apart from his work as an author.
+He wrote Muhammad in the Bible – originally published in 1928 as a series of articles in the journal The Islamic Review.
 He also wrote for the Turkish paper the Aqsham in 1922 or 1923 Prophet Muhammad Is the Son-of-Man.

-The book, which has been translated into German by Asan Günter Nyadayisenga, asserts that many biblical prophecies - understood by Christians to refer to Jesus - point in fact to Muhammad.
+The book, which has been translated into German by Asan Günter Nyadayisenga, asserts that many biblical prophecies – understood by Christians to refer to Jesus – point in fact to Muhammad.
 The Kingdom of God announced by Jesus is the establishment of God's rule on earth through Islam.
-The Paraclete foretold by Jesus - he argues - is Periqlytos, meaning Ahmad.
+The Paraclete foretold by Jesus – he argues – is Periqlytos, meaning Ahmad.

 In his book he explains his reason to conversion as follows:

 My conversion to Islam cannot be attributed to any cause other than the gracious direction of the Almighty Allah.
 Without this Divine guidance all learning, search and other efforts to find the Truth may even lead one astray.
 The moment I believed in the Absolute Unity of God, His holy Apostle Muhammad became the pattern of my conduct and behavior.